Love: Christianity

-Augustine wrote that one must be able to decipher the difference between love and lust.
-Lust, according to Augustine, is an overindulgence, but to love and be loved is what he has sought for his entire life.
+Saint Augustine wrote that one must be able to decipher the difference between love and lust.
+Lust, according to Saint Augustine, is an overindulgence, but to love and be loved is what he has sought for his entire life.
 He even says, "I was in love with love."
 Finally, he does fall in love and is loved back, by God.
-Augustine says the only one who can love you truly and fully is God because love with a human only allows for flaws such as "jealousy, suspicion, fear, anger, and contention."
-According to Augustine, to love God is "to attain the peace which is yours."
+Saint Augustine says the only one who can love you truly and fully is God, because love with a human only allows for flaws such as "jealousy, suspicion, fear, anger, and contention".
+According to Saint Augustine, to love God is "to attain the peace which is yours".

 Augustine regards the duplex commandment of love in as the heart of Christian faith and the interpretation of the Bible.
 After the review of Christian doctrine, Augustine treats the problem of love in terms of use and enjoyment until the end of Book I of De Doctrina Christiana (1.22.21–1.40.44).

 Christian theologians see God as the source of love, which is mirrored in humans and their own loving relationships.
 Influential Christian theologian C. S. Lewis wrote a book called The Four Loves.
 Benedict XVI named his first encyclical God is love.
 He said that a human being, created in the image of God, who is love, is able to practice love; to give himself to God and others (agape) and by receiving and experiencing God's love in contemplation (eros).
-This life of love, according to him, is the life of the saints such as Mother Teresa and Mary, the mother of Jesus and is the direction Christians take when they believe that God loves them.
-Teresa described feeling unloved as "the most terrible poverty".
+This life of love, according to him, is the life of the saints such as Teresa of Calcutta and Mary, the mother of Jesus and is the direction Christians take when they believe that God loves them.

 Pope Francis: the "Cross (Jesus crucified) is the greatest meaning of the greatest love".